fajarbc/learn-gin/README.md

          ```
       Note: `~` equals `C:\Users\fajarbc`
    3. Check in your terminal by type ```air -v```
+4. Don't forget to setup your env by copy file `.env.example` and rename it to `.env` and then you can start to change the variables inside it.

 ## Run
 There are 4 ways to run the app.
 Once it runs, you could reach `http://localhost:8080`